 Top of the page

 The heart is a muscular pump that has four chambers.
 An atrial septal defect is an opening in the wall between the upper chambers of the heart.
-It is a type of congenital heart defect, which means that your child was born with it.
-When this defect is present, some of the blood may flow from one side of the heart through the hole to the other side.
+It is a type of congenital heart disease, which means that your child was born with it.
+When this opening is present, some of the blood may flow from one side of the heart through the hole to the other side.
 This can strain the heart.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.